Answer

 Speed without accountability becomes evidence against you.

 Go to verification before trust when the concern is output accuracy.
 Go to AI decision systems when the concern is whether the tool should have acted at all.
+Go to the Log issue when the same missing owner has started showing up as a token bill.

 Next: Verification Before Trust.